girlscript/feminist-bible-phase-2/CONTRIBUTING.md

 - **style** : Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc).
 - **test** : Adding missing tests or correcting existing tests.

-✔ Participant are requested to give regular updates regarding their progress to the project leads.
+✔ Participants are requested to give regular updates regarding their progress to the project leads.

 ✔ If the participant is not able to contribute to the assigned issue due to any reason, kindly let the project leads know so that the issue is assigned to some other participant.